"When I shoot a photo, I don't go for technical correctness, I shoot emotion, every single time."

-I feel like I have met some goals and have tasted some success, but driven people never reach the pot of gold at the end.
+I feel, like I have met some goals and have tasted some success, but driven people never never reach the pot of gold at the end.
 There's always something else to grab hold to and achieve.
 I feel like if I get to a point where I can't move forward anymore, then I will walk away.
-I respect photography too much to stay in it, and mot continues to improve and produce.
+I respect photography too much to stay in it and mot continue to improve and produce.
 I refuse to be the guy who does it just because.

-If you had to do it over again, what would you change?
+If you were to do it all over again, what would you change?

 How do you stay inspired?

-I guess it would be the time I was out walking around and zoning out with my headphones on and just shooting landscapes and buildings when two women approached me and asked if I was a photographer.
-It turns out they needed head shots, and their photographer didn't show up.
-So, I shot head shots, and every time they had something they needed the shot, I got the phone call.
+I guess it would be the time I was really out walking around and zoning out with my headphones on and just shooting landscapes and buildings when two women approached me and asked if I was a photographer.
+Turns out they needed head shots and their photographer didn't show up .
+So, I shot head shots and every time they had something they needed shot, I got the phone call.